-Check out our beta live demo.
+Also, check out our beta web live demo.

 What is this?

-Genmo (short for Generative Mosaic) is a visual effects process that recreates any video (or photo) input using an entirely separate set of images.
+Genmo (short for Generative Mosaic) is a visual effects process that reconstructs any video (or photo) input using an entirely separate set of images.
 You upload a video, select a dataset to render it with, and get your recreated clip back in seconds.

 How does it work?